 Sports Dog Injuries

-Our dog sports medicine can help your dog to run faster, avoid and recover from injury, turn sharper and compete for longer.
+Our canine sports medicine team can help your dog to run faster, avoid and recover from injury, turn sharper and compete for longer.
 Treatments at our clinic can improve your dog’s athletic performance as well as maintaining a happy, healthy life.
-We help to treat the canine athlete working on agility, flyball, obedience, IPO, working trials, mushing and much more.
+We help to treat a variety of canine athletes working on agility, flyball, obedience, IPO, working trials, mushing and much more.
 We understand how focused sporting dogs are, and how to help each individual dog to better their field.

 Our vets, David and Vicky, were trained in Canine Sports Medicine by Agility guru Chris Zink from the USA.
 Chris is acknowledged as one of the leading lights in this field in the world, and published books ‘Coaching the Canine Athlete’, ‘The Agility Advantage’ and ‘Dog Health and Nutrition for Dummies.’
-The rest of the Physio-Vet team have also attended courses with Chris Zink, and our canine sports medicine knowledgeis unparalleled.
-What’s more, we will help you to understand the causes of dog injury, the depth of the problem, and how to prevent and rehabilitate them.
+The rest of the Physio-Vet team have also attended courses with Chris Zink, and our canine sports medicine knowledge is unparalleled.
+What’s more, we will help you to understand the causes of your sporting dog’s injury, the depth of the problem, and how to prevent and rehabilitate them.